ABOUT US

 PhD candidate

 Clare first volunteered with Norwegian Orca Survey in the summer of 2016, and has since been involved as both a master student and research assistant.
-Clare is now a PhD Candidate on the MULTIWHALE research project: a collaboration between the University of Oslo and Norwegian Orca Survey studying the effects of multiple stressors on Norwegian killer whales.
+Clare is now a PhD Candidate on the MULTIWHALE project, studying the effects of multiple stressors on Norwegian killer whales.
 Her focus is the levels and effects of pollution on individuals in the population, in conjunction with other human activities.

 Vegard is an awarded Norwegian photographer specializing in wildlife and adventure sports.
 Vegard lives in Sogndal in Western Norway, where killer whales have frequented the fjords the last winters.
 As a wildlife photographer, he quickly gained interest in the new visitors and has contributed with ID photos to Norwegian Orca Survey since 2017.
 He is now a proud citizen scientist and a part of NOS-Vestlandet.
 Vegard's ultimate goal is to raise awareness and engagement for vulnerable nature through his images.